chummer5a/chummer5a/Chummer/docs/wiki/Armor.md

 **name** (required): the name of the Armor Modification.

 **category** (required): the Category that this Armor Modification belongs to.
 This should be set to ''General'' if the Armor Modification can be added to any piece of Armor.
 If this Armor Modification is exclusive one or more particular pieces of Armor, category can be set to a value of your choosing, such as ''Bunker Gear Helmet''.
-This category can then be used by addmocategory in the [**armor** Node](#armor).
+This category can then be used by addmocategory in the [**Armor** Node](#armor).

 **armorvalue** (required): the Armor Modification's Armor Rating.
 This value is added to the base Armor's Rating.